benjavalero/phoshare/README.md

 # Notice

-Due to Apple's discontinuation of iPhoto in favor of the new Photos app, I'm no longer maintaining this fork of phoshare.
+After Apple's discontinuation of iPhoto in favor of the new Photos app, I have made a fork of phoshare and adapted it so it can work with Photos.

 # Overview

-`phoshare` allows you to export and synchronize your iPhoto library to a folder tree.
-It preserves both the original and modified image, your event and album organization, and applies your iPhoto titles, descriptions, keywords, face tags, face rectangles, places, and ratings to the IPTC/EXIF metadata of your images.
+`phoshare` allows you to export and synchronize your Photos library to a folder tree.
+It preserves both the original and modified image, your folder and album organization, and applies your Photos titles, descriptions, keywords, face tags, face rectangles, places, and ratings to the IPTC/EXIF metadata of your images.
 You can export a full copy of your library, or just build a tree of linked images that require very little additional disk space.
-You can re-run `phoshare` at any time to synchronize any changes made in iPhoto to your export tree quickly. `phoshare` works well with file-system based photo management tools like Picasa, Adobe Bridge, or Windows Live Photo Gallery.
+You can re-run `phoshare` at any time to synchronize any changes made in Photos to your export tree quickly.

 [Dan Warne](http://danwarne.com/) has written a blog post on [how to back up your iPhoto library to Dropbox](http://danwarne.com/backup-iphoto-library-dropbox-resize-images-save-space-2/) with `phoshare`.

 `phoshare` is written in Python, and is easily customizable by just editing the Python scripts.

 This fork is intended to revive `phoshare` as the original author [discontinued development](https://groups.google.com/forum/?fromgroups=#!topic/phoshare-users/moWsMcD5SdQ) in late 2012.
-It's meant for use with the latest version of iPhoto (9.5.1 as of this writing).
-It also drops Aperture support for the sake of simplicity (and because I don't have Aperture).
-For older versions of iPhoto and any version of Aperture, please use an earlier version from the original [project](https://code.google.com/p/phoshare/downloads/list).
+It's meant for use with the latest version of Photos (1.0.1 as of this writing).
+For any version of iPhoto or Aperture, please use an earlier version from the original [project](https://code.google.com/p/phoshare/downloads/list).

+# TO-DO

+The adaptation to Photos library is still in progress, although the main features already work.
+Please take into account there is no documentation available about the Photos library structure, all of it has been figured out by reverse-engineering.

+There still some disabled features and possible issues:

+- [ ] Export originals
+- [ ] Take into account other album types, like smart or iCloud albums.
+- [ ] Export also the images hanging from the root album.
+- [ ] Use the olde feature to filter events to filter album folders.
+- [ ] Enable metadata export.
+- [ ] Enable face albums export, in case these stil exist.
+- [ ] Fix Python PEP8 and Code Inspections.
+- [ ] Clean-up entirely the code once the old features are all restored or completely discarded.
+- [ ] Fix issue if the Photos library path contains non-Ascii characters.
+- [ ] Fix issue if the export path contains non-Ascii characters.
+- [ ] Test what happens if the image filename to export contains non-Ascii characters.
+- [ ] When exporting try to keep in the filesystem to file dates equal to the image date.
+- [ ] Test what happens when importing to Photos an old image without metadata, and thus with no image date.
+- [ ] Test the current behaviour when exporting metadata (when enabled) if the export file is a hard link.

 # Documentation